jvrunion/mercury/README.md

 ``=> Now point to http://localhost:4000``

 Mercury is mainly built on the Jekyll platform and integrates easily into a Git versioning workflow.
+It uses PURE from yahoo instead of Bootstrap because it's much smaller footprint makes it light and easy to work with.

-If you are comfortable with Git as well as NPM, Bower and SASS this project can be a boiler that you will fall in love with.
+If you are comfortable with Git as well as NPM, Bower and SASS this project can be a boiler-plate that you will fall in love with.

 ##Basic Jekyll Structure: